LambdaTest/smartui-figma-integration-python/README.md

 Run the integration script:

 ```
-python smartui_upload.py
+python SmartUI_Figma.py
 ```

 The script will download images from Figma and upload them to SmartUI.
 Check the terminal output for progress and any errors encountered during the process.

 Support
-For any issues or questions regarding this integration script, please contact LambdaTest Support.
+For any issues or questions regarding this integration script, please contact support@lambdatest.com.